zchoate/blog/content/posts/create_a_vscode_server_ii/index.md

 # Set ownership of directory to IDE user
 chown -R ide /home/ide
 ```
-- Add a user… we're creating a user named `ide` and a home directory for that user.
-This user won't login so we don't need a password for it.
+- Add a user: We're creating a user named `ide` and a home directory for that user.
+This user won't login, so we don't need a password for it.
-- Create a workspace directory… this will be used as the primary directory for OpenVSCode Server
+- Create a workspace directory: This will be used as the primary directory for OpenVSCode Server.
-- Create `.letsencrypt` directory… this will be where LetsEncrypt certificates get saved.
+- Create `.letsencrypt` directory: This will be where LetsEncrypt certificates get saved.
-- Create `.idesecret`… you'll need to export `IDE_SECRET` prior to running this script.
-This will be the token that is appended to the end of the URL to access the server `https://.../?tkn=IDE_SECRET_VALUE`
+- Create `.idesecret`: You'll need to export `IDE_SECRET` before running this script.
+This will be the token that is appended to the end of the URL to access the server `https://.../?tkn=IDE_SECRET_VALUE`.
-- Create `.ideusers`… you'll need to export `IDE_USER`,`IDE_REALM`,`IDE_PASSWORD` prior to running this script.
-This is the Digest Authentication file used by Traefik for authenticating users prior to accessing the OpenVSCode Server instance.
-Anyone will be able to hit this so make sure the password is significantly complex.
+- Create `.ideusers`: Before running this script, you'll need to export `IDE_USER`,`IDE_REALM`,`IDE_PASSWORD`.
+This is the Digest Authentication file used by Traefik for authenticating users before accessing the OpenVSCode Server instance.
+Anyone will be able to hit this, so make sure the password is significantly complex.
-- Change the ownership of `/home/ide`… this should be owned by `ide` already but these new files created are likely owned by `root`.
+- Change the ownership of `/home/ide`: This should be owned by `ide` already but these new files created are likely owned by `root`.
 Let's make sure we get everything consistent.

 ### DNS
 Make sure you have a DNS record pointed at your VPS IP.
-This should be done well before we start up the Docker containers since Traefik will leverage LetsEncrypt to issue a certificate.
-LetsEncrypt need to resolve the hostname of the server prior to issuing the certificate.
+This should be done well before starting up the Docker containers since Traefik will leverage LetsEncrypt to issue a certificate.
+LetsEncrypt needs to resolve the hostname of the server before issuing the certificate.

 ### Docker-Compose
 Here is the `docker-compose.yml` and I'll break it down below that.